synnaxlabs/synnax/client/ts/api/client.api.md

     alignment?: string | bigint | undefined;
 }>;

+// Warning: (ae-missing-release-tag) "seriesFromPayload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const seriesFromPayload: (series: SeriesPayload) => Series;

+// Warning: (ae-missing-release-tag) "SeriesPayload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type SeriesPayload = z.infer<typeof series>;

+// Warning: (ae-missing-release-tag) "seriesToPayload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const seriesToPayload: (series: Series) => SeriesPayload;